Hebrews 11:3

 Berean Literal Bible

-By faith we understand the universe to have been formed by the word of God, so that the things being seen have not been made from the things being visible.
+By faith we understand the ages to have been completed thoroughly by the word of God, in order for that being seen not to have come into being out of the things being visible.

 King James Bible